The Quick 10: 10 Marilyn Monroe Minutiae

 8. She reportedly washed her face 15 times a day.

 9. She also reportedly tried nine different shades of blonde dye before deciding that platinum suited her best.

 10. She probably would have enjoyed mental_floss"¦ her personal library was auctioned off in 1999 and included more than 400 books on topics such as art, history, psychology, literature, religion, poetry and philosophy.
-They weren't just for looks, either "“ lots of the books had notes written by her in the margins.
+They weren't just for looks, either—many of the books had her handwritten notes in the margins.